subquery/documentation/docs/subquery_network/node_operators/maximise-apy.md

 The public gateway will allocate requests based on your:
 - Reliability: Improve your uptime to increase queries.
-- Block height delay: Keep your nodes fully synced to receive queries.
+- Block height: Keep your nodes fully synced to receive queries.
 - Latency: Reduce latency by keeping your Node CPU usage healthy with good network connection.
 - Price: Lower pricing can receive more requests.

-### Should I run all RPC projects?
+### Should I run all projects or focus on a select few

+For indexer projects, use the stake APY and the cost of running the project to determine the viability of running a project.

-If you are already running RPC nodes for other networks and have capacity to serve more requests, it may be beneficial to add SubQuery as an extra source of requests to maximise your return from the node with very little added cost.
+For RPC projects, if you are already running RPC nodes for other networks and have capacity to serve more requests, it may be beneficial to add SubQuery as an extra source of requests to maximise your return from the node with very little added cost.

-### Do I need to allocate stake to my RPC projects to earn query rewards?
+### Do I need to allocate stake to earn query rewards?

-No. Your query rewards are slightly impacted by your total stake, but are not impacted by which project you allocate the stake to, unlike indexer projects.
+No. Your query rewards are only slightly impacted by your total stake, but are not impacted by which project you allocate the stake to, unlike indexer projects.
 For example, you can allocate 1 SQT to an RPC project and still receive query rewards.

 ### So when would I allocate stake to my RPC projects?